Ladder Operator Block-Encoding: Ladder Operators

 \subsection{Observables}

+Ladder operators create a natural basis for expressing many relevant operators, such as Hamiltonians derived in second quantization in both quantum chemistry and quantum field theory.
 Observables can be expressed as linear combinations of products of ladder operators acting on both fermionic and bosonic modes.

 Normal ordering is a convention for expressing products of ladder operators wherein all creation operators appear to the left of all annihilation operators.

-In this work, we will default to expressing operators in their \emph{mode ordered} form.
 We say an operator ($O$) is \textit{mode ordered} when all ladder operators acting on a single mode are grouped next to one another and normal ordered:

-where $i$ and ${i^\prime}$ index the fermionic and bosonic modes respectively, $\delta$ takes the value $0$ or $1$ to denote if the individual ladder operator is included in ther term, and the values $R_i$ and $S_i$ are integers in the range $[0, \Omega]$ which denote the exponent of the bosonic ladder operators acting on the $i^{\prime^\text{th}}$ bosonic mode.
+where $i$ and ${i^\prime}$ index the fermionic and bosonic modes respectively, $\delta$ takes the value $0$ or $1$ to denote if the individual ladder operator is included in the term, and $R_{i^\prime}$ ($S_{i^\prime}$) is an integer in the range $[0, \Omega]$ denoting the exponent of the bosonic creation (annihilation) operator acting on the $i^{\prime^\text{th}}$ bosonic mode.

-Any term may be normal ordered or mode ordered using the commutation rules (Eq. \ref{eq:bosonic-commutation} and Eq. \ref{eq:fermionic-commutation}).
+Any term may be normal ordered or mode ordered using the commutation rules (Eq. \eqref{eq:bosonic-commutation} and Eq. \eqref{eq:fermionic-commutation}).
 In general, this will introduce more terms when reordering, e.g., $a_ia_i^\dagger = a_i^\dagger a_i + 1$.

-The ladder operator basis gives a natural basis for expressing many operators relevant to quantum systems.
-We refer to operators written in the basis of ladder operators as second-quantized operators.
+We will default to expressing operators in their \emph{mode ordered} form.